Angoulême: Transportation

-The new high-speed rail link between Tours and Bordeaux bypasses the town centre to the west, but with a link to Angoulême station from both the north and south.
+The high-speed rail link between Tours and Bordeaux bypasses the town centre to the west, but with a link to Angoulême station from both the north and south.
 It opened in July 2017.
 Direct TGV journeys from Paris Gare Montparnasse take just over two hours.
 The Angoulême railway station offers connections to Paris, Bordeaux, Tours, Limoges and several regional destinations.
-The main line of the Paris Bordeaux railway passes through a tunnel beneath the town and is due for large-scale refurbishment to improve travel time.
+The main line of the Paris Bordeaux railway passes through a tunnel beneath the town.